black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 17
 Now in your nested .forEach() call, declare an input variable.
 Use the .createElement() method of the document object to create an input element.
 Set the type attribute to text and the id attribute to letter + number.

+# Step 18
+In earlier projects you learned about the setAttribute method.
+Another way to update an attribute in JavaScript is to use the following syntax:

+Example Code
+`el.attribute = value;`
+The property names for hyphenated HTML attribute values, such as aria-label, follow camel case, becoming ariaLabel.

+Example Code
+`el.ariaLabel = "Aria Label Value";`
+Set the aria-label attribute for the input element to the same value as the id attribute.